OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 If you are using the default NFS storage however, then the Script Pod would be deleted if the NFS Server Pod is restarted.
 Some possible causes are:

 - being evicted due to exceeding its storage quota
-- being moved or retarted as part of routine operation
+- being moved or restarted as part of routine cluster operation